Grand Prix tennis circuit

-The ITF Grand Prix Circuit was a professional tennis tour for male players founded in 1970 as the ILTF Grand Prix Tennis Circuit it was administered by the International Tennis Federation (ITF) and ran annually until 1989 when it and the rival WCT Circuit were replaced by a single world wide ATP Tour.
+The ITF Grand Prix Circuit was a professional tennis tour for male players founded in 1970 as the Grand Prix Tennis Circuit it was administered by the International Tennis Federation (ITF) and ran annually until 1989 when it and the rival WCT Circuit were replaced by a single worldwide ATP Tour.

 The women's tour the ILTF Women's International Grand Prix Circuit ran from 1971 to 1976.
-It's events were absorbed to form the Colgate International Series.
+Its events were absorbed to form the Colgate International Series.

 Background

 Before the Open Era, popular professional tennis players, such as Suzanne Lenglen and Vincent Richards, were contracted to professional promoters.
 Amateur players were under the jurisdiction of their national (and international) federations.
 Later professional promoters, such as Bill Tilden and Jack Kramer, often convinced leading amateurs like Pancho Gonzales and Rod Laver to join their tours with promises of good prize money.
 But these successes led to financial difficulties when players were paid too much and falling attendances resulted in reduced takings.

 In the early 1960s, the professional tour began to fall apart.
 It survived only because the U.S. Pro Tennis Championships, having been unable to give prize money to its 1963 winner, received prize money from the First National Bank of Boston for its 1964 tournament.
-At the same time, the concept of "shamateurism" - amateur promoters paying players under the table to ensure they remained amateurs – had become apparent to Herman David, the chairman of the Wimbledon Championships.
+At the same time, the concept of "shamateurism" - amateur promoters paying players under the table to ensure they remained amateurs – had become apparent to Herman David, the chairman of All England Club, which hosted the Wimbledon Championships.

-In 1967, David announced that a professional tournament would be held at the All England Lawn Tennis and Croquet Club after the 1967 Wimbledon Championships.
+In 1967, David announced that a professional tournament would be held at the All England Club after the 1967 Wimbledon Championships.
 This tournament was televised by the BBC and built public support for professional tennis.
 In late 1967, the best of the amateur players turned professional, paving the way for the first open tournament.
 Some professionals were independent at this time, such as Lew Hoad, Luis Ayala, and Owen Davidson, but most of the best players came under contract to one of two professional tours: